The world's largest speed dating event saw a lot of young faces.

 in South Africa on Valentine’s Day 2011.

-of social activities to facilitate interaction.
+activities to facilitate interaction.

 In the Singapore